Master of Science in Industrial Hygiene

 Distance Learning/Professional Track

-The Montana Tech ASEC/ABET-accredited Industrial Hygiene Distance Learning/Professional Track graduate program provides an exceptional opportunity for advanced study in the field of occupational health.
-This program brings graduate education in industrial hygiene to working professionals with the overall goal of providing the technical competence to anticipate, recognize, evaluate, and control occupational health hazards.
+Montana Tech's Industrial Hygiene Distance Learning/Professional Track graduate program provides an exceptional opportunity for advanced study in the field of occupational health.
+Through this program, working professionals can obtain education in industrial hygiene with the overall goal of providing the technical competence to anticipate, recognize, evaluate, and control occupational health hazards.
 The distance M.S. degree is structured to encourage participative, collaborative, and applied problem-solving strategies to address modern day occupational health issues.
+This degree program is accredited by the Applied Science Accreditation Commission (ASAC) of ABET, http://www.abet.org.

 Terry Spear, Ph.D.